Choctaw Trail of Tears: Treaties

 The Choctaw and the United States agreed to nine treaties between 1786 and 1830.
 The Treaty of Dancing Rabbit Creek was the last to be signed by which the Choctaw Nation agreed to cede the last of their lands in the Southeast.
 Choctaw land was systematically obtained by European governments and the US through treaties, legislation, and threats of warfare.
 The Choctaw had made treaties with Great Britain, France, and Spain, before nine with the United States.
 Some treaties, like the Treaty of San Lorenzo, indirectly affected the Choctaw.

 The Choctaw considered European laws and diplomacy foreign and puzzling.
 They found the writing of agreements to be the most confusing aspect of treaty making, as they had no system of written language.
 As with many Native Americans, the Choctaw transmitted their history orally from generation to generation.
 During treaty negotiations, the three main Choctaw tribal areas (Upper Towns, Six towns, and Lower Towns) had a "Miko" (chief) to represent them.
-During the Treaty of Natchez, 1793, the Upper Town Chief was last name King according to curated (verified genealogist research), the Chief of Six Towns was Pushmataha, and the Chief of Western Division was James King, Jr (Frenchimastvbe') representing the Royal Governor Carondolet.
 Spain made the earliest claims to the Choctaw country, followed by French claims starting in the late 17th century.
 Following the Treaty of San Lorenzo, the new United States laid claim to Choctaw country starting in 1795.

 The Choctaw signed the Treaty of Hopewell in 1786.
 Although it did not cede any land to the United States, this treaty was important because Article 9 gave the United States Congress the right to regulate, trade, and "manage all their affairs in such a manner as they think proper".

 The Treaty of Fort Adams was signed to cede the land at the mouth of the Yazoo River.
 The Choctaw believed that ceding over 2 million acres to the United States would be enough to satisfy the American need for land, but it was not.
 Six months later General Wilkinson came back asking for more land and a new treaty.

 The Treaty of Mount Dexter was signed in November 1805, and under it the Choctaw ceded more land than by any of the previous treaties.
 During this time, the plan of the Jefferson administration was to force the Choctaw into debt through trading and then allow them to pay that debt back with their land.
 In the case of the Mount Dexter Treaty, the Choctaw received $48,000 for the 4.1 million acres of land that they were giving up.
 With this money, they had to pay back $51,000 to the trading houses they used.